RISHI27-dot/miniatureOS/README.md

      .
     ├── boot              # Contains files of booting the OS.
     ├── kernel            # Contains code for the kernel.
+    ├── drivers            # Contains code for the kernel.
     ├── LICENSE
     └── README.md